wtnwin111/interview/README.md

     33) Given two int array, one is the push sequence, write function to check if the second one is a pop sequence.
     34) Given two int array, find a switch of the items in the two array to make the SUM of two array closest.
     35) Given two int array, find switches of the items in the two array to make the SUM of two array closest.
+    36) Given matrix, find the sub 2 \* 2 array with max sum.

 ##C5: Tree